How to Fund Your Dream Reporting Project

 Here’s some rare good financial news for education journalists: If you have an idea for an ambitious education-related story – and a realistic plan for executing it – a growing number of organizations will provide grants or other resources to support your reporting.

-Representatives from five organizations, and some fellowship winners, shared tips and strategies for getting help to make reporting dreams a reality at EWA’s 2018 National Seminar, held on the campus of the University of Southern California.
+Representatives from several of the organizations, and some fellowship winners, shared tips and strategies for getting help to make reporting dreams a reality at EWA’s 2018 National Seminar, held on the campus of the University of Southern California.

 One important theme that emerged: Each program is a little different, so reporters should aim for the programs that best fit their vision.
 Some of the support programs offer full-time paid positions that last a year, for example, while others may simply provide editorial assistance such as data analysis and editing.

-Here’s a summary of five programs that are funding education journalism projects.
+Here’s a summary of seven programs that are funding education journalism projects.
 (If you know of other programs that we should add to this list, please email EWA (at) EWA.Org.)

 - Annenberg Fellowships: The Center for Health Journalism at the University of Southern California’s Annenberg School of Journalism offers a variety of funding levels and support for reporters pursuing stories on health, children and families.
 The Fund for Journalism on Child Well-Being, for example, offers up to seven grants of up to $10,000 for “ambitious investigative or explanatory journalism projects on vulnerable children and their families and disadvantaged youth.”
 Annenberg also offers some data training fellowships that consist of stipends of $2,000 and four days of training on health-related data.